Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Turn off Power

-Before attempting to replace a blown fuse, it is crucial to ensure that the power to the circuit or appliance is completely turned off.
+Before attempting to a blown fuse, it is crucial to ensure that the power to the circuit or appliance is completely turned off.
 This step is essential for your safety and to prevent any potential electrical hazards.
 Locate the main power switch or breaker panel and switch off the power supply to the affected area.

 Locate the Fuse Box